Ganesh1110/Ganesh1110/README.md

 ![React Native](https://img.shields.io/badge/React_Native-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 - Building cross-platform mobile apps that look and feel native on both **iOS** and **Android**.
 - Proficient in **React Native** and its ecosystem for seamless app development.
-- Over **4+ years of experience** in developing scalable and maintainable mobile applications.
+- Backed by **years of hands-on experience** in developing scalable and maintainable mobile applications.
 - Expertise in integrating third-party libraries and APIs for enhanced functionality.
 - Skilled in debugging and troubleshooting to ensure smooth app performance across devices.